Fossil Fuel Divestment

 Citing the moral tension arising from this work on climate change on the one hand and its investments in fossil fuels on the other, in 2014 the Fund pledged to a two-step process to divest from fossil fuels [PDF].
 We committed to reducing our exposure to coal and tar sands—two of the most intensive sources of carbon emissions—to less than one percent of the total portfolio by the end of that year.
 At the same time, we began a comprehensive analysis of our exposure to other fossil fuel investments and began developing a strategy to eliminate the Fund’s exposure to these energy sources as quickly as possible.

-- The Fund’s exposure to coal and tar sands has been reduced to less than 0.1 percent of our total portfolio.
+- The Fund’s exposure to coal and tar sands has been reduced to 0.04 percent of our total portfolio.
 (At the time of the RBF’s first comprehensive analysis of its exposure in April 2014, it was 1.6 percent.)

 - The Fund’s total fossil fuel exposure is estimated to be 0.3 percent.
 (In April 2014, it was 6.6 percent.)*

 Divestment from fossil fuels has fiscal and fiduciary, as well as ethical, significance.
 At least 60 percent of all known fossil fuel reserves have to remain unburned if the world has any chance of meeting the 1.5-degree target set at the Paris Climate Summit in 2015, meaning these assets are likely to become stranded and lose value over time.
 As a result, more and more institutions are deciding to divest, and asset managers are increasingly willing to offer fossil fuel-free funds.
 We’re confident that sound portfolios can be created without exposure to fossil fuels, and our investment performance since 2014 supports that belief.